Cullens84/bookproject/README.md

 # Unit testing

-I tested the backend of the application which includes 172 tests, using maven.
+I tested the backend of the application which includes 172 tests, using pytest.

 ![unit testing](/webapp/docs/unitt.png)